 It's true that some athletes vape and that some utilize cannabis.
 Today, we're going to talk about vaping and cannabis usage in sports.
 For example, we'll talk about their impact on baseball players and baseball in general.

 Some athletes who vape may do it for pleasure and use e-liquids which don't contain nicotine.
+You can always make your own mixture, so you know exactly what and how much of each ingredient is in your juice.
+Making your own eliquid has become simple and easier with ejuice diy kits.
 Others may use cannabis in order to get high or in order to treat medical conditions.
 In the amateur leagues, vaping won't be something that most coaches and sports associations frown upon, unless it's happening during game play and this likely won't be permitted.